Critically Analyzing Information Sources: Critical Appraisal and Analysis

 Is the publication organized logically?
 Are the main points clearly presented?
 Do you find the text easy to read, or is it stilted or choppy?
 Is the author's argument repetitive?

 - Locate critical reviews of books in a reviewing source, such as Summon's Advanced Search, Book Review Index, Book Review Digest, and ProQuest Research Library.
 Is the review positive?
 Is the book under review considered a valuable contribution to the field?
 Does the reviewer mention other books that might be better?
 If so, locate these sources for more information on your topic.

 - Do the various reviewers agree on the value or attributes of the book or has it aroused controversy among the critics?

-- For Web sites, consider consulting one of the evaluation and reviewing sources on the Internet.
+- For Web sites, consider consulting this evaluation source from UC Berkeley.